peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* This number's value as an arbitrary-precision decimal number.
+* This number's value as an arbitrary-precision binary float.

 ### ToInt16Checked
     public short ToInt16Checked()